Sigurre/Kickstart/Module_1/1.2_GIT/README.md

 2. Make sure it's up to date with `git pull`
 3. Make a new branch that you'll use for your work throughout the project by running `git branch`.
 I'll be using "sig" as my branch name: `git branch sig`
 4. Switch to the new branch with `git checkout`, ie: `git checkout sig`
 5. Make a new file in the Module 1.2 folder.
-I'll be using the traditional "Hello World": `cd Module_1/1.2_GIT; touch HelloWorld.txt`
+I'll be using the traditional "Hello World": `cd Module_1/1.2_Git; touch HelloWorld.txt`
-6. Add the file to GIT via `git add` (Note: you can add all changed files from your current directory down to the subdirectories by appending a `.` instead of the filename), ie: `git add .`
+6. Add the file to Git via `git add` (Note: you can add all changed files from your current directory down to the subdirectories by appending a `.` instead of the filename), ie: `git add .`
 7. Commit your change with `git commit -m` followed by a comment in quotes, like: `git commit -m "Initial commit to my personal branch"`.
 All commits require a message attached to them.
 8. Now we can push the branch to GH by setting its upstream origin branch: `git push --set-upstream origin sig`
 9. Now whenever you make a change on this branch you can commit and push them up to the branch on GH: `git add .` -> `git commit -m "message"` -> `git push`